CyBear-Jinni/cbj_smart_device/README.md

 ### Attention

-* The softwer support Raspberry Pi only whan running without the snap, For now only NanoPi Duo2 is supported as a sanp, you can run the softwer everywhere else (including your pc) without controlling the pins.
+* The softwer support Raspberry Pi only whan running without the snap, for now only NanoPi Duo2 is supported as a sanp, you can run the softwer everywhere else (including your pc) without controlling the pins.

 * You need to buy and solder the parts into the device yourself.